For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 - Place the White Ledge Mid Waterproof to dry in an airy spot after cleaning it.
 Never leave this Timberland product near any direct source of heat.
 Doing so would damage its quality.

-Both of these mid-top hiking boots from Timberland use common components to deliver protection and performance.
+Both of these mid-top hiking cleats from Timberland use common components to deliver protection and performance.
 Some examples include the usage of a waterproof seam-sealed upper made of full-grain leather, an EVA midsole, and a solid rubber outsole.
 Even the lug pattern of these two Timberland products use the same design to supply traction.
 All of these features render almost similar results when it comes to durability, cushioning, and grip, among others.

 The main advantage of the Timberland White Ledge Mid Waterproof over the Flume Mid Waterproof is its availability to both men and women.
 Meanwhile, the latter is only available to male hikers.